Coin grading | UK/Worldwide

-There are two subtle differences with the abbreviations.
+- There are two subtle differences between the abbreviations.
 It seems in American English ‘Extremely’ begins with an ‘X’ not an ‘E’ so the ‘EF’ for ‘Extremely Fine’ is ‘XF’ for ‘Xtremly Fine’ using the American system.

-Also the ‘MS’ is an abreviation for Mint State and covers the British ‘About UNC’ grade up to BU.
+- Also, the ‘MS’ is an abbreviation for Mint State and covers the British ‘About UNC’ grade up to BU.

 The basic ‘conditions’ are:

 Extremely Fine or EF: